|

 a number of years.
 He carries a complete line of dry goods,

 clothing, furnishings and shoes.
-In the very limited time that he
+In the very limited time

 has been here he has gained an immense trade, which could only have